kraln/pymqttsn-broker/README.rst

 license
 -------
-KIWI's stuff is MPLv2.
+My stuff is MPLv2.
 Other stuff is as per their files.